K-Codemagic/MyApplication/README.md

 ```
 ![](https://blog.codemagic.io/uploads/2022/04/aws_4.png)

 And that’s it!
-You have successfully integrated SonarQube with Codemagic.
+We have successfully integrated SonarQube with Codemagic.

 ### Automatically detecting pull requests